 How Can You Identify Codling Moth Damage to Apples?

 The first sign of a codling moth infestation affecting your apple trees is typically the presence of “stings” on the outside of your developing apples.
 These stings are small, reddish-brown bumps on the exterior of the apple.
 If you scrape away the bump, you will see a small hole.
 This is where the codling moth larva have begun to eat their way into the apple.
-If codling moths are not controlled, their larva will worm their way into as many apples as possible.
+If codling moths are not controlled, their larva will worm their way into as many apples as possible, causing them to eventually rot.

 - Red-brown bumps 1/16-inch (1.5 mm) in diameter on the outside of developing apples.